Updated May 2022

-Many of the counties in Nebraska are authorized for emergency grazing of Conservation Reserve Program (CRP) acres due to drought conditions in North and South Dakota (for current information on counties eligible see USDA Emergency Grazing and Haying).
-Eligible producers who are interested in grazing CRP under the emergency authorization and current CRP participants, who choose to provide land for grazing to an eligible livestock producer, must first request approval to graze eligible acreage through the FSA and obtain a modified conservation plan from the NRCS that includes grazing requirements.
+Producers located in counties in Nebraska impacted by severe drought may be authorized for emergency grazing or haying of Conservation Reserve Program (CRP) acres after July 15 if conditions continue.
+Eligible producers who are interested in grazing CRP under the emergency authorization and current CRP participants who choose to provide land for grazing to an eligible livestock producer, must first request approval to graze eligible acreage through the Farm Service Agency.
+They also will need to obtain a modified conservation plan from the Natural Resource Conversation Service that includes grazing requirements.

-Utilizing CRP for grazing provides both some challenges and opportunities.
-The following are some things to think through when deciding whether or not to use CRP for grazing.
+Utilizing CRP for grazing provides both challenges and opportunities.
+The following are some things to think through when deciding whether to use CRP for grazing.

 - Availability of water on CRP acres is going to be the first concern.
 The water requirements for a cow-calf pair in July can be close to 25 gallons per day.
-Hauling water to cattle can be very expensive, but may be a viable option when compared to the cost of feeding harvested feed.
+Hauling water to cattle can be very expensive but may be a viable option when compared to the cost of harvested feed.
 Early weaning calves and grazing dry cows on CRP acres may be a better option for producers where water availability is limited or will need to be hauled.

 - Forage quality is going to be the second possible concern.
 Depending upon when the CRP acres were last grazed or hayed and the species of grasses and legumes that are present, there may be a lot of old grass growth present that will be low in quality.